Summary: When family is in danger, should the past remain forgotten?

 “You are already aware of what is in our midst?”

 “I believe so.”
 Zhang Wei shifted around a little in his chair.
 Age made it difficult to sit long without feeling stiff.
-Success had rendered him soft, round, and inclined to sit.
+However, success had rendered him soft, round, and inclined to sit.
 “Do you intend to intervene?
 These things are not uncommon in the old country.
 Ordinarily, the common decision was, as they say here, to live and let live.”

 “With all respect, it may have been common, but not in my opinion, correct.”
 Hop Sing leaned forward.
 It was time to get to business at hand.
 “This is more than a mischief maker.
 This one has killed two men that we know of.
 Now it has eyes on number three son.
 This cannot be permitted to continue.”